stuckonu5/stuckonu5/README.md

 - 👋 Hi, I’m @stuckonu5
-- 👀 I’m interested in learning Docker, to enable my continued learning in Linux / Html / Jave
+- 👀 I’m interested in learning Docker, to enable my continued learning in Linux / Html / Java and containers
 - 🌱 I’m currently learning Docker / Linux
 - 💞️ I’m looking to collaborate on interesting topics
 - 📫 How to reach me stuckonu5@verizon.net